Frequently Asked Questions

 If you currently do not have a group billing number, one can be obtained here.

 Yes.
 All sites affiliated with your facility must be documented and reviewed by the EQI Program.
-Please ensure that all sites, where echocardiography services are performed have been registered to the EQI Program.
+Please ensure that all sites, where echocardiography services are performed have been registered with the EQI Program.

 a) A signed Facility Agreement is required from the signing authority at each site location listed under your facility.